 Bill Kaplan and J.P.
 Massar are famous for co-founding the "Red Seven" blackjack team in the 1980s, using advanced card counting and betting strategies to beat casinos.
 Their success revolutionized blackjack by demonstrating the power of team-based card counting.

 Edward Thorp is considered the father of modern card counting in blackjack.
 In 1962, he published Beat the Dealer, which introduced the concept of card counting and demonstrated how players could gain an advantage over the casino, revolutionizing the game.
-Thorp's work laid the foundation for the development of more advanced strategies and inspired generations of blackjack players.

 Ken Uston and Al Francesco are legends in blackjack for pioneering team card counting strategies in the 1970s.
 Uston helped popularize these methods through his book The Big Player, showcasing their success in beating casinos.